Kealakekua Bay Snorkeling

 - Only reef safe sunscreen is allowed

-- Captain Cook snorkeling is not a suitable activity for expectant mothers or those with back or neck issues
+- The Captain Cook snorkeling tour is not a suitable activity for expectant mothers or those with back or neck issues

 Who is this for?

 Bring your friends and family on this amazing opportunity to see one of Hawaii’s most significant sites.
-Captain Cook Monument is unique among the Big Island’s historically significant sites.
+Captain Cook Monument is unique among the Big Island’s most historically significant sites.
 Kona has few encounters like this one!
 All ages will enjoy this experience.
-Our guides will do our best to accommodate everyone.
+Our guides will do their best to accommodate everyone.
 We provide the gear and the supervision to make for a safe and fun experience you will remember for a lifetime.
-So come join our Kealakekua Bay snorkeling tour while you still have the chance!
+So come join our Captain Cook snorkeling tour while you still have the chance!

 Kealakekua Bay snorkeling is different from other snorkel spots on the Big Island for a number of reasons.
 Without going into the history or the nature, simply seeing the dramatic beauty of the cliffs and the shoreline with the iconic white pinnacle monument is enough to make this trip worthwhile.
 The Captain Cook Monument’s relative remoteness combined with the beauty of the coastline makes for a pleasant spot to relax and take a dip.
 Once you get into the water you will see why people love to snorkel this spot.